ballerina-platform/ballerina-distribution/examples/iterating-over-xml-with-query/iterating_over_xml_with_query.md

 # Iterating over XML with query

-An XML value can be iterated by using the query expression.
-Query expression will iterate for each sequence item.
+An `XML` value can be iterated by using a query expression.
+A query expression will iterate over each sequence item.

 ::: code iterating_over_xml_with_query.bal :::